The Empire Strikes Back: Critical reassessment

-Cultural impact
+Cultural influence

-The Empire Strikes Back was ubiquitous in places such as the United States and the United Kingdom on its release.
-It was referenced in political cartoons, and events such as "Empire Day".
+The Empire Strikes Back was ubiquitous in American culture upon its release.
 Freddie Mercury ended a 1980 Queen concert by riding on the shoulders of someone dressed as Darth Vader.
-Kershner described receiving letters from fans around the world asking for autographs and psychologists who used Yoda to explain philosophical ideas to their patients.
-Other films, television, and video games have extensively referenced or parodied the film, including the Marvel Cinematic Universe, Spaceballs, The Muppet Show, American Dad!, South Park, The Simpsons, Family Guy, and Robot Chicken.
-In 2010, the United States Library of Congress selected The Empire Strikes Back to be preserved in the National Film Registry for being "culturally, historically, or aesthetically significant".
+The film was referenced in political cartoons.
+Kershner received letters from fans around the world asking for autographs, and from psychologists who had used Yoda to explain philosophical ideas to their patients.
+Other films, television shows, and video games have extensively referenced or parodied the film, including the Marvel Cinematic Universe (MCU), Indiana Jones and the Temple of Doom, Spaceballs, Toy Story 2, Logorama, Buffy the Vampire Slayer, Stargate Universe, The Muppet Show, The Fairly OddParents, Futurama, American Dad!, South Park, Aqua Teen Hunger Force, The Venture Bros., The Simpsons, Robot Chicken, Family Guy and its subsequent parody trilogy.
+In 2010, the United States Library of Congress selected The Empire Strikes Back for preservation in the National Film Registry for being "culturally, historically, or aesthetically significant".
+In 2025, a Darth Vader lightsaber prop used in the film, specifically during Vader's confrontation with Luke, sold for over $3.6 million.

-Landon Palmer, Eric Diaz, and Darren Mooney argue that Empire, and not Star Wars, embedded the concept of the modern blockbuster film franchise and sequels serving as a chapter in an infinitely expanding narrative, creating a template that was emulated over the following decades.
-This defied the contemporary popular trend of exploiting a popular film by creating low-budget sequels to diminishing returns, as in the Jaws franchise.
-Instead, more was spent on Empire to expand the fictional universe and reap greater box-office returns.
-The cliffhanger ending, setting up a future sequel, is seen in many modern films, particularly those in the Marvel Cinematic Universe.
-It has also been suggested that Empire forged a narrative structure that continues to be emulated in trilogies, where the middle film will be darker than the original and typically feature an ending in which the protagonists fail to defeat the antagonists, leading into a subsequent film.
+Landon Palmer, Eric Diaz, and Darren Mooney argue that Empire, and not Star Wars, created the concept of the modern blockbuster film franchise, which includes sequels serving as chapters in an infinitely expanding narrative—a template which was embraced by other film properties in the decades following Empire's release.
+This new paradigm stood in opposition to the popular trend of exploiting a successful film by creating low-budget sequels (which resulted in diminishing returns, as happened with the Jaws franchise).
+Instead, more money was spent on Empire to expand the fictional universe and reap greater box-office returns.
+The use of a cliffhanger ending to set up a future sequel is seen in many modern films, particularly those in the MCU.
+It has also been suggested that Empire forged a narrative structure that continues to be emulated in trilogies, wherein the middle film is darker than the original and features an ending in which the protagonists fail to defeat the antagonists (which sets up a subsequent film).
 Emmet Asher-Perrin and Ben Sherlock cite the series Back to the Future, The Matrix, The Lord of the Rings, and Pirates of the Caribbean as examples.

-Filmmakers such as the Russo brothers, Roland Emmerich, and Kevin Feige cite it as an inspiration in their careers or identify as fans.
+Filmmakers such as the Russo brothers, Roland Emmerich, and Kevin Feige, and actors such as Neil Patrick Harris, Jim Carrey, and Jude Law, cite Empire as an inspiration in their careers or identify as fans.